The Puzzles

 Enchanted Escape

 Having two possible puzzles routes makes it more unpredictable for the player.
-It makes it feel like there is a more complex world being built rather than a linear set of tasks.
-On a practical level it also means that more players can be in the room (working on different things) at the same time.
+It makes them feel like there is a more complex world being built rather than a linear set of activities they must follow - it gives them the ability to choose.
+On a practical level it also means that more players can be active in the room, working on different things at the same time.
+The two paths correspond to the two locks on the tree.

 Caterpillar Path

-Camouflaged in different places in room, players stumble across the first caterpillar, and then knows to find rest.
-When aligned in order with the slots in the floor, the message on the back of the caterpillars says, “Push down hard until green light and then look in”
+Camouflaged in different places in room, players stumble across the first caterpillar, and then know to find the rest.
+When aligned in order with the slots in the grassy floor, the message on their backs say, “Push down hard until green light and then look in”

 Vine - Bird code Path